eastear23333/Eclipse-Shader-SR-Support/README.md

 - Particle Rain
 - Physics Mod (Smoke, Fluid Sim and Weather)
 - Flerovium
+- Photonics: A raytracing engine(When SuperResolution is enabled, it will work abnormally.)

 # You want MOAR performance?
 > [!NOTE]